 Aircraft arrival altitudes in east-flow conditions were analyzed for a series of time periods.
 This analysis (see Section D.6 of Appendix D) concluded that, while aircraft arriving from the west are generally higher overall, aircraft transitioning from the north downwind to the extended arrival path were often lower.
 When merging two arrival streams, the FAA must maintain at least 1,000 feet of vertical aircraft separation or 3 miles of horizontal separation until the aircraft are established on the final approach.
 During busy operational periods, this means that aircraft being sequenced from the north downwind are often assigned lower altitudes to provide that required separation.
 However, this also appears to be happening either when there isn't an operational necessity or when alternative aircraft management techniques could be used.
-In November 2019, the FAA implemented aircraft management techniques that focus on keeping aircraft higher when conditions permit.
+In November 2019, the FAA implemented aircraft management techniques during VFR conditions that focus on keeping aircraft higher when conditions permit.
 A review of the altitudes in November 2019 identified a noticeable increase in the altitudes of aircraft as they transition over the communities west of the Airport.
 The analysis, combined with recent efforts by the FAA, indicates that there may be opportunities to reduce noise levels in residential areas located to the west of FLL, but outside of the DNL 65 contour.
 However, it should be noted that as Airport activity increases, the potential for operational conflicts will likely increase and the flexibility controllers have will likely decrease.

 This measure could reduce annoyance of communities located to the west of FLL, but outside of the DNL 65 contour, by increasing altitudes of aircraft overflights.
-Table 2-6 provides a summary of the benefits, responsibilities, costs and timeline for this recommended measure.
+Table 2-5 provides a summary of the benefits, responsibilities, costs and timeline for this recommended measure.

-Conclusions: NA-5: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher.
+Conclusions: NA 4: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher.
 This measure could reduce noise levels outside the DNL 65 contour in residential areas west of FLL.
-The measure would involve modifying aircraft arrival profiles by raising the altitudes of aircraft transitioning from the downwind to the final legs in east-flow conditions.
+The measure would involve modifying aircraft arrival profiles by raising the altitudes of aircraft transitioning from the downwind to the final legs in east flow conditions.
 This measure would not reduce noncompatible land uses within the DNL 65 contour but could reduce annoyance caused by aircraft overflight in residential areas west of FLL.

-TABLE 2-6 Implementation Summary for NA-5: Modify Aircraft Arrival Profiles to the West of FLL to keep Aircraft Higher Implementation Item Discussion Benefits NA-5 would not reduce noncompatible land use within the DNL 65 contour.
+TABLE 2 5 IMPLEMENTATION SUMMARY FOR NA 4: MODIFY AIRCRAFT ARRIVAL PROFILES TO THE WEST OF FLL TO KEEP AIRCRAFT HIGHER Implementation Item Discussion Benefits NA-4 would not reduce noncompatible land use within the DNL 65 contour.
 Potential reduction of annoyance caused by aircraft overflights of residential areas located west of the Airport, but outside of the DNL 65 contour.
-Rationale The BCAD is recommending NA-5 because modifying the altitude profiles of the arriving aircraft as they transition from the downwind to the final approach legs could reduce annoyance in the residential areas located to the west of FLL.
+Rationale BCAD is recommending NA-4 because modifying the altitude profiles of the arriving aircraft as they transition from the downwind to the final approach legs could reduce annoyance in the residential areas located to the west of FLL.
 Responsible Parties FAA Estimated Costs The expected costs associated with the development and implementation of this procedure are internal to the FAA (e.g., ATO) and other coordinating agencies.
 These costs are unknown and an FAA AIP grant would not be required.
 Funding Sources FAA Requirements FAA Approval.
 Implementation of any published procedures may require an environmental study under NEPA.
 Estimated Schedule BCAD to submit a request for noise abatement measure development within 6 to 12 months of the FAA's Record of Approval for this NCP.
-FAA design, testing, and implementation of the procedure could typically take at least one year once the BCAD requests initiation of the development process.
-SOURCE: BCAD and ESA, 2020.
+FAA design, testing, and implementation of the procedure could typically take at least one year once BCAD requests initiation of the development process.